Cüneyt Arkın: Personal life

-Fahrettin Cüreklibatur was born on 8 September 1937, in the village of Gökçeoğlu in the Alpu district of Eskişehir Province, Turkey to a family of Crimean Tatar and Nogai origin.
+Fahrettin Cüreklibatur was born on 7 September 1937, in the village of Gökçeoğlu in the Alpu district of Eskişehir Province, Turkey to a family of Crimean Tatar and Nogai origin.

 After graduation from the university as a physician, Cüreklibatır married his classmate Dr. Güler Mocan in 1964.
 In 1966, their daughter Filiz Cüreklibatır was born.
 The marriage did not last long due to Cüreklibatır's newly flourishing career as a film actor.

 In 1968, he took the stage name Cüneyt Arkın, and met Betül Işıl, the daughter of a wealthy family that owned a tile manufacturing company.
 Işıl, a graduate of a university in Switzerland was working as a flight attendant at the time.
 They were engaged in 1969, married in 1970, and divorced in 1971.
-Soon afterwards, they remarried and Betül gave birth to two sons, Murat and Kaan Polat.
+Soon afterwards, they remarried and Betül gave birth to two sons, actor Murat Arkın and Kaan Polat.
 Arkın's wife and sons have starred in several of his films.
 His grandchildren are called Defne, Zeynep and Cemre.
 Cüneyt Arkın died at a hospital in Istanbul after suffering a cardiac arrest at home on 28 June 2022.
 On June 30, he was interred at Zincirlikuyu Cemetery.
 Following his death, the Beşiktaş municipal council voted to name the Artists' Park in Akatlar, Beşiktaş after him.